Edward Connellan: Connellan Airways Trust

 The Connellan Airways Trust was started by Connellan towards the end of his life.
 When Connellan Airways was sold in 1980, there were 50 shareholders, with the Connellan family holding slightly more than 50%.
 Most shareholders agreed to contribute 47% of their receipts from the sale to the Trust.
 It was established by a deed of trust dated 12 June 1981 and officially launched by Deputy Prime Minister Doug Anthony on 11 February 1983 at the Central Australian Aviation Museum.
 The Trust aims to encourage knowledge and education in outback Australia.
 In 2004–05 A$140,308 was granted to 140 applicants.

 Awards and death

 In 1953, for services to aviation, Connellan was awarded the Queen's Coronation Medal.
 In 1957 he was made an Officer of the Order of the British Empire in the New Years Honours List, "for services to civil aviation in Northern and Central Australia".
-In 1965 he was awarded the Oswald Watt Gold Medal for his "outstanding contribution to general aviation".
+In 1965 he was awarded the Oswald Watt Gold Medal for his "outstanding contribution to general aviation" by the Royal Federation of Aero Clubs of Australia (RFACA).
 In 1978 he was created a Commander of the Order of the British Empire, and in 1981 appointed an Officer of the Order of Australia "for services to aviation and the community".

 Connellan died on 26 December 1983, at the end of the year the Trust was opened.
 He is buried in the memorial cemetery at Alice Springs, adjacent to the cemetery is a museum dedicated to Connellan and Connellan Airways.